sharetribe/just-enough-git/README.md

 ![4](diagrams/4.png)

-Now the `edit-description` branch is lagging behind.
-There are new changes in master, that are not included in `edit-description` branch.
+As you can see from the diagram, the `edit-description` branch is lagging behind.
+There are new changes in master that are not included in `edit-description` branch.
 It's time to rebase.

 Rebasing means that we change the "base" of the branch.
 Let's try it in practice.

-First, go to the branch that you want to update:
+Go to the branch that you want to update:

 ```bash
 git checkout edit-description
 ```

-Then, rebase it on top of the master branch.
+Rebase it on top of the master branch:

 ```bash
 git rebase master